 - An autonomous weather station on the ‘Black Rock’ navigational mark at the entrance to the harbour, measuring wind speed (average & gusts), wind direction, atmospheric pressure, temperature and local system battery voltage.

-- Tidal height measurement station mounted on Customs House quay.
+- Tidal height measurement station mounted on Custom House quay.

 - A mobile data buoy with both a weather station and a current speed/direction sensor, typically positioned at a variety of locations in the inner harbour.